Contents

 • Look for special events: The Tower hosts exciting events like gun salutes and historical reenactments.
 Be sure to check the schedule before your visit!

-• Spot the Ravens: Keep an eye out for the iconic ravens!
+• Spot the ravens: Keep an eye out for the iconic ravens!
 They’re an important part of the Tower’s lore and symbolize its protection.

 • Pack a picnic: There are designated spots where you can relax and enjoy a snack or lunch, giving you a nice break during your visit.